 Every core vendor will feature a laundry list of benefits on their website or brochure.
 They’ll save you money.
 You’ll beat the competition.
 But, are there any benefits that particularly stand out?

-This article was previous published in Independent Banker magazine.
+This article was previously published in Independent Banker.